STAT545-UBC-hw-2018-19/hw02-zeeva85/README.md

 Welcome to my STAT545 private repository.
 This repository will primarily contain the study materials and assignments associated with [STAT545][Stat545Link].

-These are the links to the privious weeks participation for the STAT545A class and the `R markdown` file for the part 2 of the assignment.
+These are the links to the privious weeks participation for the STAT545A class and the `R markdown` file for the homework 002.

 [STAT545A_participation][STAT545A_participation] \| [hw002.md][hw002.md] \| [hw002.rmd][hw002.rmd]